CodeArtha/Trading-Journal/README.md

 Coming soon

 ## Note:
-If you intend on using this spreadsheet use the latest one tagged in the "release" section.
+If you intend on using this spreadsheet, use the latest one tagged in the "release" section.
 The repository state may be work-in-progress and thus contain testing data as well as bugs.

-## Pricing
+## Donations

 It is **completely free** to use.